usmu/usmu/README.md

 ## Compatibility

 As a baseline `usmu` will pull in Slim for layouts and Redcarpet for content written in Markdown.
-However, we use the Tilt API to render all layouts and content, therefore you should be able to use anything supported by Tilt including Sass, Less, Textile and [many others][tilt-support] you just need to ensure you have the correct gems installed.
+However we use the Tilt API to render all layouts and content, therefore you should be able to use anything supported by Tilt including Sass, Less, Textile and [many others][tilt-support], you just need to ensure you have the correct gems installed.

 If you want to further [configure the way your template's are processed][template-options] then you can specify configurations for each file extension.
 Just add it to your `usmu.yml`: